Elections and Voting Rights 2022: What You Can Do Now

 NOW TAKE ACTION!

 Choose from actions that take a few minutes to those that require an hour or more, or an ongoing commitment.
 Once you have chosen, do what you can!
 If you sign up for a phone bank or text bank, you don’t have to stay the whole time!
 If you postcard or write letters, you can write them a few at a time, or write them together with friends.
 If you canvass or register voters in person, you get to hang out with other people!

 ENGAGE VOTERS: GET OUT THE VOTE!

-- Another reason we need to talk with voters: Many voters haven’t connected the dots between elections and the issues they care about, so engaging them will help them understand the power of the vote.
-Only by voting will they gain power and have officials who work for the well-being of their families and communities.
+Let’s help voters connect the dots between elections and the issues they care about.
+Engaging them will help them understand the power of the vote.
+Only by voting will they gain power and elect officials who work for the well-being of their families and communities.

 Here’s what you can do right now for North Carolina:

-- Register voters in person.
 You Can Vote operates in over 40 North Carolina counties to educate, register, and mobilize eligible residents to become lifelong voters, with a focus on groups facing barriers to voting.
-You Can Vote offers a one-hour volunteer training and has scheduled events across the state.
+Training is over, but if you have been trained, you can sign up for voter registration events across the state.
 Click here for more information.

 - Monitor your County Board of Elections (BOE) as a Local Election Advocate with Democracy NC.
 Local BOEs make decisions about polling locations, early voting schedules, the election administration budget and election security.
 The Boards meet monthly with additional meetings close to elections.
 Some meetings are in person, but most meetings also have virtual access.
-Find out where and when your Board of Election meets at this link.
 Democracy NC will train you and provide ongoing support.
-To view information and access training materials, click here.
+To view information about your county’s Board of Elections and to access training materials, click here.